ananth-x/Flight-Delay-Prediction/README.md

 Classification: A model predicts whether a flight will be delayed or arrive on time.
 Regression: For flights predicted to be delayed, this model predicts the arrival delay in minutes.

 Data
-Flight Data: Accessible through this link (replace with placeholder for privacy): [placeholder_link_to_flight_data] Weather Data: Accessible through this link (replace with placeholder for privacy): [https://drive.google.com/drive/folders/1FH3SzcDlcDVy4QkwB7z4VNi1bE18d0JA]
+Flight Data: Accessible through this link: https://drive.google.com/drive/u/0/folders/1SG-U-9j-kq79JT3_M3j0wiZBjUTQLaqf Weather Data: Accessible through this link: https://drive.google.com/drive/folders/1FH3SzcDlcDVy4QkwB7z4VNi1bE18d0JA